 The School of Drama Dramaturgy Option is a rigorous, highly structured academic and artistically focused program.

-The Dramaturgy Option specializes in new play development, production support, critical writing, audience outreach, play season development, play translation and adaptation.
+The Dramaturgy Option specializes in new play development, production support, critical writing, audience outreach, season planning, and artistic leadership.
 The wide ranging curriculum makes it an excellent program of study for students interested in theater history and theory, playwriting, and cultural studies.

-Students in the School of Drama Dramaturgy Option are encouraged to access a wide array of electives from across the university.
+Students in the School of Drama Dramaturgy Option have a core curriculum of Drama courses that are augmented by a wide array of electives from across the university.

 In addition to core requirements, students must demonstrate proficiency in at least one foreign language and take a range of English and History courses.
-Elective courses may include Acting, Directing, Playwriting, Screenwriting, Stage Management, Themed Entertainment Design, or Future Stages.
+Elective courses may include additional courses in Directing, Playwriting, and Screenwriting, as well as Stage Management, Scenography, Design, and Themed Entertainment Design; students can also choose electives from a wide-ranging array of courses from across departments in the university.

 Students are required to complete an internship through one of the many partner theaters and schools with which the School of Drama is connected.
 Students are also encouraged to pursue a semester abroad.

 Dramaturgy students are guaranteed the opportunity to work on School of Drama productions.
 Production assignments vary depending on program needs and individual student goals.
-Students observe production work in their sophomore year and serve as production dramaturgs beginning in their junior year.
+Students assist on production work in their sophomore year and serve as production dramaturgs beginning in their junior year.

 Dramaturgy students work on a variety of productions.
 Students may collaborate with professional guest directors, faculty directors, and undergraduate and graduate student directors.
 Many students work with local companies in the Pittsburgh area as production dramaturgs and script readers, and in outreach and education.